steph643/tinypsd/README.md

-**tinypsd typically compresses your psd files to 5% of their orginal size.
+**tinypsd compresses your psd files down to 5% of their orginal size.
 This allows for cheaper and faster backups.**

 ## Demo

 ## How it works

-Depending on the settings you choose, tinypsd:
+tinypsd uses the following methods:
-* removes cached data of smart objects (both linked and embedded),
+* it removes cached data of smart objects (both linked and embedded),
-* cancel the *Maximize Compatibility* option.
+* it cancels the *Maximize Compatibility* option.

-The resulting psd file is usually much smaller, *but* requires a few simple steps, in Photoshop, to be restored to its original state.
+The resulting psd file is usually much smaller, *but* it requires a few simple steps, in Photoshop, to be restored to its original state (see the above demo).

 ## What now?